 Climate change

 Zoï staff has been working to combat climate change for over thirty years.
-Our early warning studies of the Nile Delta and the Uganda coffee crop – developed in the 1980ies – have set the standard in the international community for such research.
-Since then, we have focused on demonstrating the impact of climate change all over the world and guide a range of different groups and entities towards climate neutrality.
-This also includes providing support towards the implementation of the historic Paris agreement on climate change.
+Our founders’ early warning studies of the Nile Delta and the Uganda coffee crop – developed in the 1980s – have set the standard in the international community for such research.
+Since its beginnings, Zoï has focused on demonstrating the impact of climate change all over the world and guided a range of different groups and entities towards climate neutrality.
+This also includes providing support towards the implementation of the historic Paris Agreement on climate change.
+Further, we work on climate change adaptation and mitigation as well as related topics such as air pollution, disaster risk reduction and hydrometeorological services.

 Biodiversity

 Chemicals can not only severely damage the environment but also endanger human health and lives.
-That’s why we highlight the need for urgent action in our visual products, such as the ‘Vital Waste Graphics’ series produced cooperatively with UN chemical conventions.
-We provide support to making international legal instruments on waste and chemicals and their priorities better understandable to non-specialists.
+That is why we cooperate and work on different UN chemical conventions and participate in pollution assessments.
+We also support the making of international legal instruments on waste and chemicals, e.g. Mercury convention, and create (visual) products to make their importance better understandable to non-specialists.

 Security and conflict

 Environmental challenges can cause security concerns both between and within countries.
-Addressing these risks has been one of central elements of Zoï’s work to-date.
+Addressing these risks have been one of main areas of Zoï’s work to-date.
 Through innovative analysis, participatory mapping and visualization, we have contributed to regionally and globally recognized flagship assessments on the environment-security interface.
 We are also highly engaged on the ground in addressing the unfolding environmental and social issues, including those concerning mining industry which is often at the source of local conflicts.

 Water

 In recent years, water use has become a focus in international affairs.
-Zoï has been part of many activities on the ground trying to understand, explain and improve the management of water concerns, in particular in internationally shared lake and rivers.
-We have also been working with a range of partners, in particular the Swiss Agency for Development and Cooperation and UNECE, to provide analytical and information support to a new type of ‘water diplomacy’.
+Zoï has been part of many activities on the ground trying to understand, explain and improve the management of water, in particular in internationally shared lakes and rivers.
+We have also been working with a range of partners, in particular the Swiss Agency for Development and Cooperation and UNECE, to provide analytical and information support to good water governance and a new type of water diplomacy.